jenkin/pasta-timers-app/README-en.md

 ## How to contribute

 This app is a Progressive Web App based on React and create React App.
-The cooking time database is a static file under build/timers.json.
+The cooking time database is a static file under `build/timers.json`.
+Data schema is described following [json-schema](https://json-schema.org/) specifications in `timers.schema.json`.
+You can validate database against the provided schema using [ajv-cli](https://github.com/jessedc/ajv-cli): `npx ajv -s timers.schema.json -d public/timers.json`.

 To contribute the database open an issue containing the following information: